ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 # Qubit-Sending

-Ok, so let's talk about how we do this.
+Ok, so let's talk about how did we do this.
 Our first step is to solve the issue with sending quantum messages that I mentioned earlier.

 Let's first fully define the problem.